olebole/python-cpl/README.rst

 .. image:: https://pypip.in/d/python-cpl/badge.png
     :target: https://pypi.python.org/pypi/python-cpl

 This module can list, configure and execute CPL-based recipes from Python (python2 and python3).
 The input, calibration and output data can be specified as FITS files or as ``astropy.io.fits`` objects in memory.

-The `Common Pipeline Library <http://www.eso.org/sci/software/cpl/>`_ (CPL) comprises a set of ISO-C libraries that provide a comprehensive, efficient and robust software toolkit.
+The ESO `Common Pipeline Library <http://www.eso.org/sci/software/cpl/>`_ (CPL) comprises a set of ISO-C libraries that provide a comprehensive, efficient and robust software toolkit.
 It forms a basis for the creation of automated astronomical data-reduction tasks.
 One of the features provided by the CPL is the ability to create data-reduction algorithms that run as plugins (dynamic libraries).
 These are called "recipes" and are one of the main aspects of the CPL data-reduction development environment.

 Releases are `registered on PyPI <http://pypi.python.org/pypi/python-cpl>`_, and development is occurring at the